thejkexperience/Espresso-Tracker/README.md

 - Offline queueing for Brew Log/Beans so logging works without signal, syncing once you're back online
 - Charts of rating/extraction trends over time
 - Google or magic-link sign-in as additional options alongside email/password
-- A packaged mobile app (e.g. via a simple wrapper) if you want it on the App Store/Play Store
+- A real App Store/Play Store listing (wrapping this same code with Capacitor) if you outgrow the home-screen-install version